North Carolina Beach Sites: 10 Places to Play Near Wilmington

 Wilmington Historic District

 Downtown Wilmington features a mix of modern amenities paired with historical charm.
 The best way to see the area is scheduling a tour.
 Several companies host guided tours that explore historic homes, iconic landmarks, Cape Fear River, and TV and film locations.
-That’s right: Wilmington has appeared in Iron Man 3, Dawson’s Creek, One Tree Hill and more.
+That’s right: Wilmington has appeared in Iron Man 3, Dawson’s Creek, One Tree Hill, and other popular shows and movies.

 Wilmington Historic District appeals to history lovers as well.
 While sightseeing, travel back in time with Tour Old Wilmington.
 This option showcases life from 1837 to 1901, and delves into sea tales and folklore.
 Those who believe in the supernatural should know Wilmington ranks among the most haunted cities in the South.
 Haunted tours allow guests to learn about the paranormal, haunted homes and burial grounds.